 Zepbound (tirzepatide) | Even greater weight loss than Wegovy | Promising results in clinical trials |

-Traditional Weight Loss Medications That Actually Work
+Traditional Weight Loss Medications That Work

 Orlistat, on the other hand, works by blocking the absorption of dietary fat.
 It’s available over-the-counter as Alli or by prescription as Xenical.
 It can lead to unpleasant side effects like oily stools and increased bowel movements.
-Yet, it’s been shown to be effective in helping people lose weight8.
+Yet, it’s been shown to be effective in helping people lose weight.

 Comparing Different Weight Loss Drug Options